A Homebound Penn & Teller Make Magic for Us During Lockdown

 The duo star in the CW's special “Penn & Teller: Try This at Home,” created and filmed entirely by the homebound magicians and their friends.

-“It is a fascinating challenge to be able to do magic for people when you can’t touch anything,” said Penn Jillette, the taller, more vocal part of the group.
+“It is a fascinating challenge to be able to do magic for people when you can’t touch anything,” said Penn Jillette, the taller, more vocal part of the group, who goes by his first name.
 “It’s not even a retooling.
 It’s a complete ground-up rethink.”

 Viewers will get to see guest stars Elle and Dakota Fanning do a card trick from their home — they had to order decks of cards delivered to them in lockdown.
 Elle will be uncannily able to find the card that Dakota chooses.